 A candidate for any public office who buys time through an advertising agency may be charged a rate that includes the agency commission.
-A candidate who buys time directly from a station that offers agency rates may not be charged the commissionable rate.
-If station policy grants free production facilities for agency spots only, the station need not offer free production for a direct candidate buy.
+A candidate must be allowed to buy time directly from a station and a candidate who does buy time directly may not be charged the commissionable rate.